IvanTPL/etl_pipeline-22/README.md

 ---

-In this assignment I have built an ETL pipeline for statistics collection using Luigi framework.
+In this assignment I have built an ETL pipeline for statistics collection using PySpark and Luigi framework.